 The Pleon Yacht Club was founded on June 29, 1887 by a group of boys with boats too small and finances too meager to join the older senior clubs in Marblehead.
 Their objective was to promote small boat sailing and to encourage sportsmanship.
 For a name they chose Pleon, which comes from the Greek meaning "sailing".
 The familiar red and blue burgee with the white star was designed at the time by Howard Whitcomb.

 Without realizing the significance of their act, the first commodore, Arthur Goodwin Wood, and his fellow founders had laid the cornerstone of junior yachting in the United States.
-The Pleon can proudly claim the title, "oldest junior yacht club in America."
+The Pleon Yacht Club can proudly claim the title, "oldest junior yacht club in the world."

 The history of the Pleon can be divided into three eras.
 The exact limits of the first are somewhat in doubt.
 The club was very active from 1887 till 1892 at which point most of its members transferred their activities to the senior clubs.
-An informal organization of the old members continue to exist, however, until 1902.
+An informal organization of the old members continued to exist, however, until 1902.
 In 1905, a new generation of juniors formed the Ajax Yacht Club.
-They were soon persuaded by Commodore Wood to adopt the name Pleon which had ceased to exist after 1902.
+They were soon persuaded by Commodore Wood to adopt the name Pleon, which had ceased to exist after 1902.
 During the second era, the club prospered under the guidance of Arthur Wood, Donald R. deLoriea, and Henry A. Knowles.
-Pleon activities gained considerable recognition from the senior clubs; the handicap classes gaining a place in the 1913 Mid-Summer Race Week events and on the 1915 championship card.
+Pleon activities gained considerable recognition from the senior clubs; the handicap classes gaining a place in the 1913 Mid-Summer Race Week, now known as Marblehead Race Week, and on the 1915 championship card.
 But the first World War caused a suspension of formal activities in 1917.

 Much of the organizing efforts between wars was the work of Leonard M. Fowle, Jr., who served the club in many capacities, both as a junior yachtsman and later as chairman of the Graduate Committee.
 Many of 51 the permanent racing trophies and traditions date from this period.
 First came the Henry A. Knowles Memorial Trophy and a cruise in 1922.
 The Gold Medal of Merit and the Bang-and-Go-Back Race date from 1926.
 Pleon's highest honor, the Arthur Goodwin Memorial Bowl; the Snail Cup, commemorating the club's first flagship, and the initial Brutal Beast Tournament marked the anniversary year of 1927.
 The annual Race Week Junior Regatta and the Donald R. deLoreia Memorial Trophy, a small boat companion of the Knowles Trophy followed a later year.

-During the 1930's, the Venture Trophy for the girls championship given by fleet captain Nancy Leiter, the Leonard Munn Fowle Memorial Medal for improvement, the William Leeds Carlton Memorial Trophy for the already established Brutal Beast Tournament, honoring an old friend of the club, the annual team race with Seawanhaka Corinthian Junior Yacht Club for the Phillip J. Roosevelt Trophy and the Margaret McKim Trophy for excellence in coastwise navigation joined the growing list of annual Pleon honors.
+During the 1930's, list of annual Pleon honors grew dramatically.
+New additions included: the Venture Trophy for the girls' championship given by fleet captain Nancy Leiter, the Leonard Munn Fowle Memorial Medal for improvement, the William Leeds Carlton Memorial Trophy for the already established Brutal Beast Tournament, honoring an old friend of the club, the annual team race with Seawanhaka Corinthian Junior Yacht Club for the Phillip J. Roosevelt Trophy and the Margaret McKim Trophy for excellence in coastwise navigation.

-The William Upham Swan Memorial Trophy made from the Yacht "America" for recipients of the Sportsmanship Medal and the Frederick J. Shepard III Memorial Trophy commemorating a former Commodore who gave his life in World War II were added in 1942 and 1944 respectively.
+The William Upham Swan Memorial Trophy made from the yacht America for recipients of the Sportsmanship Medal and the Frederick J. Shepard III Memorial Trophy commemorating a former commodore who gave his life in World War II were added in 1942 and 1944 respectively.
 After World War II, Pleon acquired the Corinthian Yacht Club Trophy for the Bang-and-Go-Back Race, and in 1951 the Pleon Trophy for outstanding administrative service to the club was set up by the Board of Directors and took its place beside the Shepard Trophy as one of Pleon's highest awards.
-More recently the Mason Plaque was offered for Turnabout Competition and team race series with the Beverly Yacht Club of Marion for the Franklin Delano Roosevelt Bowl and with the Wadawanuck Yacht Club of Stonington, Connecticut were organized.
-Most recently in 1963 Commodore William Peaver donated the Peaver Bowl to be given to an outstanding member of the Regular Pleon Sailing Program.
+The Mason Plaque was offered for Turnabout Competition and team race series with the Beverly Yacht Club of Marion for the Franklin Delano Roosevelt Bowl and with the Wadawanuck Yacht Club of Stonington, Connecticut were organized.
+And, in 1963 Commodore William Peaver donated the Peaver Bowl to be given to an outstanding member of the Regular Pleon Sailing Program.

-In 1963, the program was revitalized through a reorganization move which put it under the exclusive control of the Pleon after the noble experiment of a four club control had outlived its practicality.
+In 1963, the program was revitalized through a reorganization move which put it under the exclusive control of the Pleon after the noble experiment of a four-club control had outlived its practicality.
 The initial year, marked by expanded facilities, was an immediate success.
-The program accomplished what it set out to do: to provide more individual instruction through the use of an instructor in each of the three Lightnings used, and to set up a challenging program for the Sears Cup 52 Pleon Yacht Club History continued age sailors, in order to regain lost ground.
-Today instruction is provided in 420's, Lasers, Optimist Dinghies, and JY 15's.
-Judged on the basis of its racing results and the spirit of the participants, the advanced program was most encouraging.
+The program accomplished what it set out to do: to provide more individual instruction through the use of an instructor in each of the three Lightnings used, and to set up a challenging program for the Sears Cup.
+Today instruction is provided in 420s, Lasers, Optimist Dinghies, and Sonars.
+In the early 2000s, local high school teams began using the club as an off-season base for training and thus began Pleon's new shoulder season programs which now include race coaching for Optimists and 420s in both the spring and the fall.

-This reputation has been built up over the years by many members whom the program has guided along.
-Names such as Bobby Coulson, George O'Day, Ted Hood, Frank Scully , John Marvin, Jack Blodgett, Jon Wales, Dick Kimball, and Dudley Shepard come to mind.
-The Sears Cup has returned to Pleon several times since the Thayer brothers' victories.
+This reputation has been built up over the years by many Pleon members.
+Names such as Bobby Coulson, George O'Day, Ted Hood, Frank Scully, Jud Smith, John Marvin, Jack Blodgett, Dave Curtis, Robbie Doyle, Jon Wales, Dick Kimball, and Dudley Shepard come to mind.
+The Sears Cup has returned to Pleon many times since the Thayer brothers' victories.
 In 1950 it was won by Stephen Smithwick, in 1961 by Steve Wales, and in 1964 and 1965 by Robert Doyle.
 Since 1964 Pleon has been represented by a number of excellent young sailors.
 Robbie Doyle later went on to represent the United States in the 1968 Olympics as an alternate and was an intercollegiate All-American.
 Rob was the 1970 O'Day champion.
 His brother, Richie, was an All-American at Notre Dame for three years.
 Richie, in 1970, and Rob Hallawell of the U.S. Navel Academy in 1987, were named College Sailor of the Year- the highest award in intercollegiate sailing.
 Tom Bernard was an All- American at the Coast Guard Academy.
 David Curtis, a former Tufts All- American, won the 1986 J/24 and Soling World Championships.

 Peter Warren took the runner-up spot in the '67 Sears Cup, and in 1969, won the 110 District championship, the North Shore Men's title, and was the first Pleon representative ever to win the New England's Men's Championship.
 He finished second in the Mallory Cup.